 When we think of summer desserts, blackberry cobbler is the first on our mind… Top it off with vanilla ice cream…. well we are in heaven.
 Although I am and I am sure I am not alone, getting excited for fall and back to our routine, there is always time to enjoy a slice of blackberry cobbler.

-Loads of sweet tender blackberries with sugar, cardamom and orange peel.
+Loads of sweet tender blackberries with sugar, cardamom, and orange peel.
 Each bite is filled with sinful sweetness.
 What a better way to end the summer!!!
-Easy to make and easier to enjoy this is the perfect dessert to bring to any end of summer parties.
+Easy to make and easier to enjoy this is the perfect dessert to bring to any end-of-summer party.

 The sweet blackberries are slowly cooked in Lodge cast iron skillet, the best in my book for this recipe.

-The top crumble is sweet, tender and tasty.
+The top crumble is sweet, tender, and tasty.
 You cannot stop just eating a slice or large spoonful, or in the case of my family, the slice is a quarter of the skillet.
-I have very sweet tooth family, can you tell.
+I have a very sweet tooth family, can you tell.

 Enjoy every bite!

 - 0.25 cup orange juice 1/4 cup orange juice